-Adult ballet: This class is open to the community and all levels of experience.
-In this class, we focus on fundamentals of proper alignment, efficiency of movement, and developing familiarity with ballet vocabulary and combinations.
-Class begins at the barre, where students learn proper alignment and build strength, flexibility and endurance.
+This class is open to the community and all levels of experience.
+In this class, we focus, we focus on fundamentals of proper alignments, efficiency of movement, and developing familiarity with ballet vocabulary and combinations.
+Class begins at the barre, where students learn alignment and build strength, flexibility, and endurance.
 Class then progresses to center combinations, as well as movement across the floor.
-Center combinations can include jumps, turns, adagio movements, and leaps.
+Center work can include jumps, turns, adagio, and leaps.
 In order to provide a welcoming environment for students of various experience levels, the instructor often provides options or modifications to combinations, along with individual attention, in order to ensure that each student is challenged, while working at an appropriate level.

 Preparatory Dance Program Links

-Alyssa Haney holds an M.A. in Dance Theories and Practices from the University of North Carolina-Greensboro, where she studied under Dr. Jill Green, B.J Sullivan, Cynthia Ling Lee, and Dr. Ana Paula Hofling.
+Alyssa Stover holds an M.A. in Dance Theories and Practices from the University of North Carolina-Greensboro, where she studied under Dr. Jill Green, B.J Sullivan, Cynthia Ling Lee, and Dr. Ana Paula Hofling.
 She served as a department TA, teaching courses in ballet and dance appreciation, as well as the President of the Association for Graduate Students in Dance.
-Her thesis research focused on gender, race, and class in neo-burlesque performance, and she presented that research at the Congress on Research in Dance conference.
 She received her B.F.A. in Dance and History from Tulane University, where she was a member of the Newcomb Dance Company and performed faculty works by Alice Pascal Escher, Barbara Hayley, Beverly Trask, John Allen, and Michaela Cannon.

 Alyssa is an active member of the New Orleans dance community.
 She has performed with Ballet Hysell and D’Project since 2010, with Komenka Ethnic Dance and Music Ensemble since 2017, and as an independent artist around the city.
-Her choreography for D’Project has been performed in Southern Voices: Dance Out Loud, Whispers and Voices, The Death Monologues, and Let’s Dance: A Modern Dance Tribute to David Bowie.
+Her choreography for D’Project has been performed in Southern Voices: Dance Out Loud, Whispers and Voices, The Death Monologues, Let’s Dance: A Modern Dance Tribute to David Bowie, and Et Tu?
+A Show of Life, Death, and Rebirth.
 She teaches for the Loyola Preparatory Arts Dance Program, ballet and jazz at Loyola University, offers adult ballet and contemporary classes around the city, and recently became a certified yoga teacher through the Wild Lotus 200 hour yoga teacher training program.